garysweaver/irie/README.md

   self.number_of_records_in_a_page = 15

   # When you include the defined action module, it includes the associated modules.
-  # If value or value array contains symbol it will look up symbol in self.available_extensions in the controller
+  # If value or value array contains symbol it will look up symbol in
-  # (which is defaulted to ::Actionizer.available_extensions).
+  # self.available_extensions in the controller (which is defaulted to
-  # If value is String will assume String is the fully-qualified module name to include, e.g. index: '::My::Module'
+  # `::Actionizer.available_extensions`).
+If value is String will assume String is the
+  # fully-qualified module name to include, e.g. `index: '::My::Module'`, If constant,
-  # If constant, it will just include constant (module), e.g. index: ::My::Module
+  # it will just include constant (module), e.g. `index: ::My::Module`.
   self.autoincludes = {
     create: [:query_includes, :render_options],
     destroy: [:query_includes, :render_options],